yamataiki/yamataiki/README.md

 ## Introduction

-I am Taiki Yamamoto
+I am Taiki Yamamoto.
-I am a master's student at Shizuoka University and working as an engineer in internship.
+I am a master's student in the Morita Lab at Shizuoka University, researching cognitive science and computational modeling of communication — specifically how agents form common ground through interaction.

+I am also working as an engineer in an internship, where I use Spring.

 At work, I use Spring.